- Use one of the recommended tools below to delete 3-Lock data or to securely delete any other data.

 The general recommendations for physical security are the same for all devices, particularly smaller devices like laptops, hard disks, smartphones, music players, and flash drives:

-- If you must leave your laptop in a car, stow your bag in the trunk before you reach your destination, so potential thieves don't see you.
+- If you must leave your laptop in a car, stow your bag in the trunk before you reach your destination, so potential thieves don't see you doing so.
 Make sure your car is locked.

 - Use a low-key shoulder bag, briefcase, or backpack for your laptop.
 Avoid expensive bags that scream, "Laptop inside!"